metabolismregulation/metabolismregulation.github.io/help.md

 # How to draw SBGN diagrams in yEd

 This is a collection of tips prepared for overcomming known difficulties in drawing SBGN diagrams in yEd Graph Editor.
 This page is not meant as an introduction to drawing in yEd in general.
-For lerning about yEd please review tutorials at yEd website and YouTube videos on the topic.
-Here we only offer a quick help for the use of the new yEd SBGN palette.
+For lerning about yEd please review tutorials at the yEd website and relevant YouTube videos.
+Here we offer a quick help for the use of the new yEd SBGN palette.

 ## Modifying general settings